 Cookies on this website that do not require approval.

-Cookies that are essential, also known as ‘strictly necessary’ cookies, enable features without which you would not be able to use the website as intended.
-These cookies are used exclusively by Wellington and are therefore known as first-party cookies.
+Cookies that are essential, also known as ‘strictly necessary’ cookies.
+They enable features without which you would not be able to use the website as intended.
+These cookies are used exclusively by the Controller and are therefore known as first-party cookies.
 They are only saved on your computer while you are actually browsing the website.
 An example of why strictly necessary cookies are used is to set the language of your preference when browsing this website.

 Based on what function cookies have and the purpose for which cookies are used, there are four categories of cookie: strictly necessary cookies, performance cookies, functional cookies and marketing cookies.